Q:

 1. Phenol and Toluene molecular structure difference

-The molecular structures of phenol and Toluene are significantly different, which is an important reason for the difference in their boiling points.
-Phenol has the formula C6H5OH, while Toluene has the formula C6H5CH3.
-Although both compounds contain a benzene ring structure, the phenol molecule contains a hydroxyl group (-OH), while the Toluene molecule consists of a benzene ring and a methyl group (-CH3).
+The molecular structures of phenol and Toluene are signifiis able totly different, which is an crucial reason to the difference in their boiling points.
+Phenol has the formula C6H5OH, while Toluene has the formula C6H5CH

-2. The intermolecular interaction force is different
+2. Pretty interesting, huh?.
+The intermolecular interaction force is different

-Phenol molecules not only have van der Waals force, but also can generate strong attraction through hydrogen bonds between hydroxyl groups.
+One of the most striking differences between phenol and Toluene is their intermolecular forces.
+Toluene molecules rely mainly on weak van der Waals forces (London dispersion forces) to maintain mutual attraction.
+The van der Waals force is due to the attraction force generated by the instantaneous dipole in the molecule.
+But while this force is relatively weak, it's able to maintain the relationship between molecules in the absence of other stronger interactions.
+Phenol molecules not only have van der Waals force, however also is able to generate strong attraction through hydrogen bonds between hydroxyl groups.
 Hydrogen bonding is a special kind of intermolecular interaction force, which is usually much stronger than van der Waal.
-Therefore, the mutual attraction between phenol molecules is larger, which causes it to need more thermal energy when heated to make the molecules escape the liquid phase into the gas phase, which also explains the reason why the boiling point of phenol is higher than that of Toluene.
+Therefore, the mutual attraction between phenol molecules is larger, which causes it to need greater thermal energy when heated to make the molecules escape the fluid phase into the gaseous phase, which also explains the reason why the boiling point of phenol is higher than that of Toluene.
+But

 3. Boiling point and intermolecular hydrogen bond relationship